Zymbit-Docs/docs/content/bootware/archive/bootware-preview/index.md

 ## Use zboot to Install the New Image
-Once you have completed using the Wizard to configure your Bootware, run `zboot-install-new-update` to complete the process by repartitioning and loading your image.
+Once you have completed using the Wizard to configure your Bootware®, run `zboot-install-new-update` to complete the process by repartitioning and loading your image.

 ```bash
 sudo zboot-install-new-update